haxtheweb/edtechjoker/draft-outline.md

 # In the weeds stuff yet to add
-- Short talk and demonstration of a technique (these topics need spread across)
 - Mutation Observer
-- Intersection Observer
 - Event Propagation
 - Data flow
-- Routing (discuss capture based routing vs highly controlled)
 - Group activity: Fork a "snarky-developer" element repo and apply concepts of the above low level APIs
-## Thurs
-- Share out solutions to different conceptual problems presented with snarky
-## Homework
-- Work with teammates to come up with a unified plan for approaching the personal portfolio
-- Share a link to your initial work and how far along you are in creating the repo

 # Additional topics that need slotted in
-- Need some kind of primer on CSS that's better than what I have currently (or maybe we build stuff on top of shoelace
 - Need to explain the end to end process of getting a JS asset working in browsers and across contexts (this should happen earlier on and might just be a picture or flow of slides)
-- Guest speakers as these guest talks / demos / crits will extend things as well; might want a block of weeks where class is just getting access to them and homework is to keep working on the longer projects
-- contribution to the monorepo directly through fork, clone, fix thing, PR back.
 - Rendering differences and the religion of SSR vs PWA - https://mobile.twitter.com/thinkLikeADev/status/1428729216800075776/photo/1 with base source of https://developers.google.com/web/updates/2019/02/rendering-on-the-web which is like a whole class / required reading.

 ## Guest speakers (confirming dates)
 - Michael Potter - Red Hat front-end web developer, worked on HAXTheWeb previously, now works on [PatternFly Elements](https://patternflyelements.com/)
 - Nikki Massaro Kauffman - HAX UX and a11y lead, my co-worker-in-crime
-- Chuck Lavera - HAX contributor, Eberly college of science